Welcome to the Department of Agriculture Environment and Rural Affair's(DAERA) Publication Scheme.

 - DAERA's Records Management Policy Statement

-- Charges which may be made for information published under this scheme
+- DAERA Fees schedule - Charges which may be made for information released under information access legislation.

 Major policy proposals and decisions